g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 This [React](https://react.dev/) app guide will teach you how to integrate fireworks effects into it.
 We will start by stating the importance of the fireworks effect on your website and the categories of websites on which you should and should not use the fireworks effect.
 Then we will move on to the main subject of the article, which involves the creation of the fireworks effect, which starts  by explaining how to set up a new React project.
 And then we will learn how to incorporate a firework effect library to create the fireworks effect in the React application.

-Add fireworks to your web applications to celebrate special events, and interactive games and enhance your user interface with excitement.
-After reading this short guide, you will have sufficient knowledge and skills that can make you able to implement them on your React projects.
+Add fireworks to your web applications to celebrate special events and interactive games and enhance your user interface with excitement.
+After reading this short guide, you will have sufficient knowledge and skills to implement them in your React projects.

 ## The Usefulness of Adding Fireworks to Your Website
 Incorporating firework effects into your website can significantly enhance the user experience by adding a layer of visual excitement and engagement.
 Fireworks are often associated with celebration and joy, making them an excellent tool for marking special occasions, achievements, or milestones within your application.
 This can create a memorable experience for your users, making your site stand out.

 It is equally possible to improve user interaction and satisfaction by adding fireworks.
 Firework effects like using buttons or filling out forms could transform an ordinary procedure into an enjoyable one due to its interactivity.
 It can encourage more usage of your site by luring users to keep coming back, thus increasing retention and time spent on your platform.

 For important events or notifications, fireworks can serve as a powerful visual cue.
-For example, in a gaming application, you can use fireworks to celebrate a level-up or other big wins, which will give instant feedback that feels good to the player.
+For example, in a gaming application, you can use fireworks to celebrate level-ups or other big wins, which will give instant feedback that feels good to the player.
 In e-commerce, fireworks can be used to indicate that a person has made a successful purchase or that they have received a special offer, thus improving their overall shopping experience.

 In addition, the aesthetic appeal of your website can be enhanced through fireworks’ effects.
 A tastefully arranged fireworks exhibition can add to the theme and branding of your site, thus resulting in a consistent design that is visually appealing.
 It is a way of improving the general attitude of site visitors towards it, therefore giving it a more refined and professional appearance.